James Autry

+Police arrived a short time later after hearing reports of a shooting at the Sak-N-Pak.
+They found Svarnas laying outside in the parking lot, gravely wounded.
+In the store Joseph Broussard lay dead of two gunshots to the head and neck, his hand clutching a telephone receiver.
+Shirley Drouet was seated next to a store display.
+She died on the way to the hospital.
+Aside from the six pack of beer, no money or anything else was taken from the cash register or from Broussard or Drouet's wallets.
+Svarnas survived but sustained brain damage and was permanently disabled.
+An autopsy of Drouet, a mother of five children, found that the bullet had cut through her brain and lodged in the back of her head, an instantly fatal wound.
+The round was retrieved from the body, deformed by impact but appeared to have been fired from Autry's gun.

+Autry was arrested in a few hours at the mobile home he shared with his friend John Sandifer after Sandifer and his brother gave a statement to police that the gun used in the murders had been borrowed from him.
+He denied having killed anyone and insisted Sandifer did the deed, but while talking to his mother over the phone at the station, was overheard saying he'd intended to rob the Sak-N-Pak, "things got out of hand", and not to worry as he'd manage to get out of this.
+The crime had been committed with John Alton Sandifer, Autry's roommate.
+Although no money was missing from the cash register, a carton of beer valued at $2.70 was missing.

 On October 4, 1983, he had been strapped in the gurney in the execution chamber, with the needles in his arms, when a stay of execution came through.
 He would later be executed on March 14, 1984, in the second execution in Texas since the reintroduction of the death penalty in the state after Gregg v.
 Georgia.

 He declined to make a final statement but did request a last meal of a hamburger, French fries, and a Dr Pepper.

 Autry was known as "Cowboy" on death row.
 As to lethal injection he said "it ain't manly" and said he would prefer to be hanged or beheaded.
 He also said he preferred execution to life in prison.
-He petitioned the Texas Board of Corrections to have his execution televised, arguing that the execution is not "real" to the people unless they see it.
+He petitioned the Texas Board of Corrections to have his execution televised, arguing that the execution would not be "real" to the people unless they saw it.
 The request was refused.

 He is buried at Captain Joe Byrd Cemetery.